-Stretch after you do your regularly scheduled strength and endurance exercises.
+Stretch after your regularly scheduled strength and endurance exercises.

-If you can't do endurance or strength exercises for some reason, and stretching exercises are the only kind you are able to do, do them at least 3 times a week, for at least 20 minutes each session.
+If stretching is the only kind of exercise you are able to do, stretch at least 3 times a week, for at least 20 minutes each session.

-Do each stretching exercise 3 times to 5 times at each session.
+Do each stretching exercise 3 to 5 times during each session.

 Slowly stretch into the desired position, as far as possible without pain.
-Hold the stretch for 10 seconds to 30 seconds.
+Hold the stretch for 10 to 30 seconds.
 Relax.
-Repeat, trying to stretch farther.
+Repeat, trying to stretch a bit farther.

 If you have had a hip replacement, check with your surgeon before doing lower body exercises.

 Always warm up before stretching exercises.
-(You can do them after endurance or strength exercises or, if you are doing only stretching exercises on a particular day, do a little bit of easy walking and arm-pumping first).
+You can do them after endurance or strength exercises.
+If you are doing only stretching exercises on a particular day, do a little bit of easy walking and arm-pumping first.
 Stretching your muscles before they are warmed up may result in injury.